-Due to COVID-19 pandemic, parents are discouraged from entering the campus and will not be allowed access beyond the front office area.
+You are welcome to visit your children's schools from time to time; however, you must comply with our policy requiring all visitors to go first to the superintendent's office and sign in.
 We have this policy for the safety of your children and our staff.
 Parents and any other person on campus without the superintendent's knowledge will be considered as trespassers and may be subject to arrest.